OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	course will be used.

 role_info.json
-	If this file is present, it grants instructor or TA permissions.
+	If this file is present, it grants instructor, TA, and content editing permissions.
 This file will usually be present.
 Remember that the permissions are additive, so permissions from the parent course will be available (or denied) here unless explicitly overridden.

 vendor_info.json
 	The information in these files is **never** inherited.
 Vendor